gerardpc/python-course/docs/programming/sql/table_operations.md

 ### Table constraints

-Table constraints are rules that are enforced on data columns on a table.
-These are used to limit the type of data that can go into a table.
+Table constraints are rules that are enforced on columns of a table.
+These are used to limit the type of data that can go into the table.
 The following constraints are commonly used in SQL:

-* `NOT NULL` - Ensures that a column cannot have a NULL value
+* `NOT NULL` - Ensures that a column cannot have a `NULL` value
 * `UNIQUE` - Ensures that all values in a column are different
-* `PRIMARY KEY` - A combination of a NOT NULL and UNIQUE.
-Uniquely identifies each row in a table
+* `PRIMARY KEY` - A combination of `NOT NULL` plus `UNIQUE`.
+Uniquely identifies each row in a table.
+    !!!note
+        Each table can have only **one** primary key, and although it is not mandatory, it is a very good practice to have a primary key in every table.
+Columns that can potentially be primary keys are known as **candidate keys**; we can choose any candidate key to be the primary key.

+    !!!note
+        Primary keys can also be "composite", i.e., a combination of columns that uniquely identify each row.

-* `FOREIGN KEY` - Uniquely identifies a row/record in another table
+* `FOREIGN KEY` - Foreign keys are used to link two tables together.
+A foreign key in one table points to a primary key in another table.
+    !!!note
+        For example, if we have a table called `Orders` that contains information about orders made by customers, we can create a foreign key in the `Orders` table that points to the `CustomerID` column in the `Customers` table.
+This way, we can easily find the customer who made each order.

 * `DEFAULT` - Sets a default value for a column if no value is specified
 * `CREATE INDEX` - Used to create and retrieve data from the database very quickly